LABRADOR PUPPY TRAINING TIPS-80 FROM EXPERT BREEDERS

 19. Be Patient.
 You are building an amazing K9 personality.
 Small baby steps, gradual progress toward your puppy’s training goal is required.

-20. 20 weeks old is the end of the best training days.
+20. At 20 weeks old is the end of the best training days.
 The window is between 8 and 20 weeks old.
 Make the most of it.

 21. The better your Lab is socialized the happier they will be.
 Anxiety in dogs comes from many things.
 The more things your dog is comfortable with the less chance for anxiety and therefore the happier they are.